Skip to main content

 Send Data from LoyJoy to External API

-In the following example a LoyJoy process variable firstname is written into the API with the key first_name.
+In the following example a LoyJoy process variable firstname is written to JSON with the key first_name.
+Please note, that the key first_name is denoted by the JSON pointer /first_name, i.e. the leading slash / is required by the JSON pointer standard.

 Image1